Pin It

 Update: Frenetic Funnies is no longer publishing new comics, so Cyanide and Happiness gets the open spot (see below).

 The one-panel laughs come hard and fast, hence the name Frenetic Funnies.
 Jeff Swenson, both artist and creator has done a wonderful job with his webcomic.
-It is in it’s eighth year covering topics from superheroes to weight-loss to aliens and everything in between.
+It is in its eighth year covering topics from superheroes to weight-loss to aliens and everything in between.

 10. Cyanide and Happiness